MediConfusion: Can you trust your AI radiologist? Probing the reliability of multimodal medical foundation models: Introduction

 A flurry of activity has emerged around probing the performance of medical MLLMs in a multitude of tasks, including visual question answering (VQA) \citep{ben2021overview}, disease classification and report generation \citep{royer2024multimedeval}, and modality recognition \citep{wu2023towards}.
 Even though the proposed medical benchmarks offer valuable insights on model performance across a variety of anatomic regions and imaging modalities, they are focused on evaluating the medical knowledge of MLLMs across large evaluation sets, heavily biased towards common or typical scenarios.
 Therefore, it is unclear how well the measured performance correlates with the actual multimodal medical reasoning capabilities of these models, especially in the face of systematic but perhaps more intricate model failures underrepresented in the dataset.
 Therefore, developing new evaluation benchmarks that carefully test and probe the capabilities of these systems, expose their vulnerabilities, and facilitate the development of a better understanding of failure modes is vital in healthcare applications.

 In this work, we introduce \methodname{}, a challenging benchmark for evaluating the failure modes of medical MLLMs from a vision perspective.
-We combine novel insights on the image representations of medical MLLMs with the expertise of clinical radiologists to craft a benchmark dataset that stress-tests the visual capabilities of state-of-the-art models.
-In particular, our work reveals that medical MLLMs often confuse image pairs that otherwise appear very different in the image domain.
+We combine novel insights on the image representations of medical MLLMs with the expertise of clinical radiologists to craft a benchmark dataset designed to evaluate the ability of state-of-the-art models to recognize subtle, yet clinically meaningful differences between medical images.
+Our work reveals that medical MLLMs often confuse image pairs that otherwise appear very different in the image domain.
 Leveraging this observation, we introduce an automated pipeline to discover such pairs in the ROCO \citep{pelka2018radiology} multimodal radiology dataset.
 Then, in collaboration with radiologists, we curate a VQA benchmark of clinically relevant multiple-choice problems designed to probe the model's ability to distinguish between such images.
 By design, relying solely on unimodal (language) priors cannot achieve better than random guessing accuracy on our benchmark, and therefore performance on \methodname{} directly correlates with multimodal medical reasoning and image understanding capabilities.
-Remarkably, we discover that both state-of-the-art medical MLLMs, as well as the most advanced proprietary models, are easily confused by the image pairs, resulting in performance \textit{below random guessing} for all models at the time of writing this paper.
+Remarkably, we discover that both state-of-the-art medical MLLMs, as well as the most advanced proprietary models, are easily confused by the image pairs, resulting in performance \textit{below random guessing} for most models at the time of writing this paper.
 What is striking about this poor performance is that for some of the models (i.e. all medical MLLMs we studied) the images and corresponding captions are part of the training data!\footnote{Given the public nature of the original dataset such images and captions are also likely part of the pre-training of proprietary models such as OpenAI's GPT-4o, Google Deep Mind's Gemini 1.5 Pro, and Anthropic's Claude 3 Opus.} Finally, we leverage our pipeline to categorize failure cases in order to guide future research toward more reliable medical AI solutions.